Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Textiles and leather products tested for harmful substances and produced sustainably

-Requirements: Products must meet strict criteria for chemical safety, environmental sustainability, and socially responsible manufacturing.
+What are the Requirements: Products must meet strict criteria for chemical safety, environmental sustainability, and socially responsible manufacturing.
 Certification involves independent testing and auditing to verify compliance.

-Description: OEKO-TEX® is a globally recognized certification system for textiles and leather goods, established in 1992.
+What does it mean: OEKO-TEX® is a globally recognized certification system for textiles and leather goods, established in 1992.
 The STANDARD 100 label ensures that every component of a product has been tested for harmful substances.
 Other certifications, such as STeP and MADE IN GREEN, focus on sustainable production and traceability, helping consumers identify safe and eco-friendly products.

 Link: OEKO-TEX® - Our Standards